juharris/dotnet-OptionsProvider/README.md

 # OptionsProvider
 Enables loading configurations from files to manage options for experiments or flights.

+Features:
+* Load files which contain options to override configuration values when processing feature names, flight names, or experiment names in a request.
+* Use clear files in the repository.
+* Use separate files to keep independent configurations clear and easily maintainable.
+* Use the same logic that `ConfigurationBuilder` uses to load files so that it's easy to understand as it's the same as how `appsettings*.json` files are loaded.

 <!-- TODO Add examples, DI examples, notes about disposal for the IMemoryCache. -->

 # Example